 - The principal Theme is a melody that can be played through and over the whole set of Variations including the entire Enigma Theme.

 - The Enigma Theme comprises measures 1 through 19.

 Any theme that violates just one of those six conditions must be ruled out as invalid.
 The first and foremost test is to play a candidate melody “through and over” the Enigma Theme to assess whether there is credible evidence for both a contrapuntal and horizontal fit.
 Before attempting to do so it is first necessary to adapt a prospective melody to mirror the Enigma Theme’s shifts between the major and minor modes of G. These modulations are necessitated by the structure of the Enigma Theme which opens in G minor (measures 1-6), continues in G major (measures 7-10), returns to G minor (measure 11-16), cadences in G major (measure 17), then modulates back to G minor in the bridge leading to Variation I measures 18-19).
 Even when granting these generous accommodations to facilitate a contrapuntal mapping, God Save The King flunks the test.

-God Save the King is not a convincing counterpoint to the Enigma Theme.
+God Save the King does not present a convincing counterpoint to the Enigma Theme.
 Strike one.
-That patriotic song concludes in measure 15, four measures short the Enigma Theme's actual ending.
+That patriotic song concludes in measure 15, four measures short of the Enigma Theme's concluding cadence.
 Strike two.
-On top of these difficulties, it has never been shown how that popular anthem could possibly play "through and over" the remaining movements, a requirement Elgar specifically mentions in the original 1899 program note.
+On top of these difficulties, it has never been shown how that popular anthem could possibly play “through and over” the remaining movements, a requirement Elgar specifically mentions in the original 1899 program note.
 Strike three.
 God Save the King is out of contention for the mysterious missing melody to the Enigma Variations.